This year's Met Gala theme is AI deepfakes | TechCrunch

 But this year, the Met Gala was a test.

 “Katy Perry.
 That’s it,” one X post read.
-In the photo, Katy Perry appears to be wearing a massive gown decorated with three-dimensional floral appliques.
-As the pearlescent gown drapes down to the ground, its long train fades into realistic-looking moss, which cascades across the beige and red Met Gala carpet.
+In the photo, Katy Perry wears a massive gown decorated with three-dimensional floral appliqués.
+As the pearlescent gown drapes to the ground, its long train fades into realistic-looking moss, which cascades across the beige and red Met Gala carpet.

 If you look at the image for longer than a passing glance, you could feasibly believe that the “Teenage Dream” singer arrived at fashion’s biggest night wearing this whimsical, woodland-like gown.
 But in all of the other photos of the Met Gala, the carpet was white and green as part of the “Garden of Time” theme; in this photo, it’s beige and red.
 Why does Katy appear to be walking a different carpet?